 - Migraine headache.
 A migraine begins when impulses from overactive nerve cells in the brain cause blood vessels to narrow and expand.
 These signals create a pulsing, or throbbing, sensation, usually on just one side of the head.

 - Sinus headache.
-Headaches that occur when sinus cavities in the head become inflamed and produce a deep and constant pain in the cheekbones, forehead, or bridge of the nose.
+Sinus headaches occur when sinus cavities in the head become inflamed and produce a deep and constant pain in the cheekbones, forehead, or bridge of the nose.
 The pain is usually accompanied by other sinus symptoms (a runny nose, feeling of fullness in the ears, fever, and swelling in the face).